Impute factorial features by adding a new level ".MISSING".

 State

-indicating the constant value used for imputation of
+ordered) features or numeric(1) indicating the constant value used for imputation of

-and numeric
+integer and numeric features.

 Parameters